sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

   * 2011S - Stephen - It was fully furnished for $1900/month, 2 bedrooms,
     large kitchen and a pullout bed in the living room.
 Stayed for 1 month while looking for apartments in Manhattan.

+* Residence Hall @ Brooklyn College - 1 Kenilworth Place.
+Cost was steep, but close to subway and other cool places like Target.
+Literally centre of the Brooklyn area. ($5500/4mo/1person) -- Contrary to popular belief, this residence accepts students from ALL universities, not just Brooklyn College.

+* Manhattan - EHS might not be the best option - people consider it, but remember that the minimum is $7500/term (which is for a triple room, plus you don't get to define the term).

+* U.S. schools operate on an entirely different (and unforgiving) schedule than those in Canada (and especially Waterloo).
+This place (as well as University Place NY - but that place is just a dump in general) is probably not worth your time or your money, as it's as expensive as a Waterloo on-campus residence plus a full meal plan, except you don't even get fed here.

 #### Food
 * There are so many places to eat in NYC, try new stuff!